Forum-123/Lap-1-Project-Server/README.md

 ## Bugs

-* Coverage of the client side testing does not display for each file
+* Coverage of the client side testing does not display for each file.
+* Some of the buttons on the website do not function as intended, such as the ability to add comments is not possible on some parts of the website.